+Schneider Haus is Kitchener’s oldest surviving building, located in downtown Kitchener.
 The study and appreciation of Germanic culture is the primary objective of the Schneider Haus.
-They strive to collect, preserve, research, interpret, and exhibit folk and decorative objects from Waterloo Region, as well as other Germanic settlements in Canada.
+They collect, preserve, research, interpret, and exhibit folk and decorative objects from Waterloo Region, as well as other German settlements in Canada.

 For a full list of upcoming events and Exhibits, visit their website.